 When it comes to the selection of which data to integrate into the CRM solution, the answer again relies on your business model and needs.
 For instance, if your sales and accounting need to communicate about the status of individual orders, then the components of client profile will need to communicate between accounting and sales systems.

-Even though CRM started out as a sales tool, used by sales and marketing talent, today’s CRM functions at the heart of the business, connecting various departments and reducing gaps in communication.
+Even though CRM started out as a sales tool, used by sales and marketing talent, today’s sales and marketing CRM functions are at the heart of the business, connecting various departments and reducing gaps in communication.

 What else is expected from a CRM solution?